BTS: 2010–2014: Formation and early years

 In September 2013, BTS released the second entry in their "school trilogy": the EP, O!RUL8,2?.
 The album was released alongside the single "N.O."
 Similarly to 2 Cool 4 Skool, the new release had a theme of students feeling under pressure and needing to sacrifice their dreams and aspirations.
-According to scholar Kyung Hyun Kim, many of BTS' earlier works such as "N.O." and "No More Dreams" were "expressions of rebellion against the establishment that tapped into Korean teenagers' frustrations with the country's educational system" and, he stated, helped them build a fan base among young people in North America and Europe.
+According to scholar Kyung Hyun Kim, many of BTS's earlier works such as "N.O." and "No More Dreams" were "expressions of rebellion against the establishment that tapped into Korean teenagers' frustrations with the country's educational system" and, he stated, helped them build a fan base among young people in North America and Europe.
 That same month, BTS starred in their own variety show, SBS MTV's Rookie King Channel Bangtan, in which members parodied variety shows such as VJ Special Forces and MasterChef Korea.
 At the end of the year, BTS was recognized with several New Artist of the Year awards in South Korea.

 2014–2017

 Skool Luv Affair and first concert tour

 The last entry in BTS "school trilogy", the Skool Luv Affair EP, was released in February 2014.
 The release topped the Gaon Album Chart, and appeared on Billboard's World Albums Chart for the first time, peaking at number three.
 The EP was supported by two singles: "Boy in Luv" and "Just One Day".
 Following Skool Luv Affair's release, BTS played at their first fan meeting in Seoul, selecting the name A.R.M.Y. for the fan club.
 In July 2014, BTS hosted a concert in West Hollywood, their first show in the United States, and in August, they appeared at KCON in Los Angeles.

 In August 2014, BTS released the album Dark & Wild, which reached number two in South Korea.
 It was supported by two singles: "Danger" and "War of Hormone".
 The group embarked on their first concert tour, 2014 BTS Live Trilogy Episode II: The Red Bullet, which lasted from October to December 2014.
 The band launched their first Japanese studio album, Wake Up, in December 2014; the release peaked at number three on the Oricon Albums Chart.
 After the album's release, BTS held their 1st Japan Tour 2015 Wake Up: Open Your Eyes in February 2015.
-The Red Bullet Tour that had begun on October 17, 2014 in South Korea was resumed on June 6, 2015 in Malaysia and toured Australia, North America and Latin America before ending in Hong Kong that August.
+The Red Bullet Tour that had begun on October 17, 2014, in South Korea was resumed on June 6, 2015, in Malaysia and toured Australia, North America and Latin America before ending in Hong Kong that August.
 In all, the entire tour attracted 80,000 spectators at 18 cities in 13 countries.